ampproject/amphtml/extensions/amp-mustache/amp-mustache.md

 </script>
 ```

-Choosing one over the other is a matter of preference and needs.
-The script template solves an issue with templating in the context of tables; an issue when using template tags.
+Use `template` tag wherever possible, as AMP validation provicdes useful dev-x hints.
+Use the `script` template for edge cases and issues with templating in the context of tables.
 See the "Tables" section further below.

 How templates are discovered, when they are rendered, how data is provided is all decided by the target AMP element that uses this template to render its content (for example, in an [amp-list](../amp-list/amp-list.md), [amp-form](../amp-form/amp-form.md), etc.).